There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Con: The Comedy (-6pts)

-Based on the silly premise and light tone, I am assuming that this movie was supposed to be a light-hearted comedy.
-Unfortunately, it was rarely — if ever — funny.
-The funniest moments seemed to involve the ridiculous male characters (more specifically: Chris D'Elia) and the main characters’ opinions toward them, but even these moments were not very funny.
+Based on the silly premise and the light tone, I am assuming that this movie was supposed to be a light-hearted comedy.
+Unfortunately, it was rarely that funny.
+The funniest moments seemed to involve the ridiculous male characters and the main characters’ opinions toward them, but even these moments were not very funny.
 The jokes very rarely landed and to be honest, I really cannot recall a single funny moment or line from the entire movie.
-It was certainly a light-hearted movie, but there were surprisingly few laughs for a movie that was aiming to be a comedy.
+It was certainly a light-hearted movie, but there were surprisingly few laughs for a movie that was supposed to be a comedy.

 Grade: D- (63pts)

 Half Magic had the potential of being a pretty effective and entertaining light-hearted comedy.
-It had a silly and ridiculous premise — being about a group of women with problematic love lives who resort to magic candles to solve their problems — and had a decent main cast — with Heather Graham, Angela Kinsey, and Stephanie Beatriz.
-The three main actresses did a decent job with what they were given, and had pretty strong chemistry together, which made it easy to buy into their friendship.
-Unfortunately, the film's strengths ended there, and were far outweighed by the film's weaknesses.
+It had a silly and ridiculous premise, and it had a decent main cast.
+The three main actresses did a decent job with what they were given, and they had pretty decent chemistry together, which made it easy to buy into their friendship.
+Unfortunately, the movie's strengths ended there, and were some pretty major issues.

-All of the movie's problems seemed to come back to one overarching problem: the writing.
-First there was the plot, which was basically non-existent.
-The "rising" action was missing any sort of build up, and did not amount to any sort of climax.
-Then there were the characters, who were all one-dimensional (especially the main character's male counterparts), and the main characters did not grow much, if at all.
+All of the movie's problems seemed to come back to the writing.
+First, there was the almost non-existent plot.
+The rising action was missing any sort of build up, and it did not amount to any sort of climax.
+Then there were the characters, who were all one-dimensional—especially the main character's male counterparts—and the main characters did not grow much, if at all.
 Finally, there was the comedy which almost exclusively fell flat, as I cannot recall a single time that I actually laughed, or even chuckled.
 This movie was honestly a struggle to get through, and I think that I was only able to get through it, because I was planning on writing this review.
 Movies should be a form of escape, and they should be entertaining above all else, but this movie felt like a chore and I am honestly shocked that anyone thought it was ready for release as is.